pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - Guidance for logging onto a Kubernetes dashboard and exploring areas in the dashboard to help you see the status of your deployment and troubleshoot deployment and installation problems.

-    After you follow this document to its completion, you'll have a Pega Platform cluster with a single PostgreSQL Database instance and two clustered virtual machines (VMs).
+    After you follow this document to its completion, you will have a Pega Platform cluster with a single PostgreSQL Database instance and two clustered virtual machines (VMs).

 ### Assumptions and Prerequisites